ae6rt/decap/README.md

 ### Buckets

-Create two S3 buckets, one for build artifacts (even if you don't think you'll have any) and build console logs.
+Create two S3 buckets, one for build artifacts and build console logs.

 <table>
     <tr>